Find out more about the project and find out how you could be part of the team going next year below.

 - What specific skills you would bring to the team

-This should be submitted to Lauren Havercroft, Sports Volunteering Officer on l.havercroft@leeds.ac.uk by Tuesday 31st October.
-You may then be invited to an individual interview with our staff team to discuss the project and your application in more detail.
+This should be submitted to Fenella Walsh, Operations Manager on f.walsh1@leeds.ac.uk by Thursday 31st October 2024.
+You may then be invited to an individual or group interview with our staff team to discuss the project and your application in more detail.

 Please note this opportunity is exclusively aimed at current University of Leeds students only.
 Applications will not be accepted from the wider public or from other local institutions (However, Leeds Trinity & Leeds Beckett run their own international programmes for their students).